lxink/sample_app/README.markdown

-ruby on Rails Tutorial: sample application
+Ruby on Rails Tutorial: sample application

 This is the sample application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/)